Understanding Behavioural Issues Symptoms in Children: A Guide

 Understanding Oppositional Defiant Disorder (ODD) Symptoms in a Child

 One of the most commonly diagnosed behavioural disorders in children is Oppositional Defiant Disorder (ODD).
 The oppositional defiant disorder symptoms in a child go beyond the normal stubbornness of toddlerhood or adolescence.
 They form a persistent pattern of angry/irritable mood, argumentative/defiant behaviour, or vindictiveness lasting at least six months.
-Key symptoms include:
+At Cadabam's, we provide targeted behavioural therapy for behavioural issues that focuses on improving parent-child interactions and teaching the child effective emotional regulation and problem-solving skills.

 Identifying the Signs of Conduct Disorder in a Child

 Conduct Disorder (CD) represents a more severe pattern of behaviour than ODD.
 The signs of conduct disorder in a child involve a repetitive and persistent pattern of behaviour where the basic rights of others or major age-appropriate societal norms are violated.
 It is a serious condition that can lead to significant long-term problems if left untreated.
-Symptoms fall into four main groups:

 Intermittent Explosive Disorder (IED) Markers